silicons/Citadel-Station-13-RP/code/modules/economy/README.md

 All core code for in-game money simulation.

+## Core API

+This codebase is built to:

+- Support a single currency type (called Thalers in the lore of the repository's host server) generically.
+- Support many various forms of transaction handlers like account-linking chargecards and other things.

 ## Balancing Guidelines

 Here's some rough costs in whatever money unit of choice the lore team has bikeshedded the codebase to in a given year.